Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Andrew Vaughn (.342 batting average in his past 10 games), battle starter Eduardo Rodriguez and the Detroit Tigers at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.324 batting average in his past 10 games), take on starting pitcher Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-5 with a double, a home run and three RBI) against the Orioles.
+In his most recent appearance, he had two hits (going 2-for-4) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Tigers